 “All right, in you go!”
 Blynn said.
 “Come on, now!”
-She was having trouble getting the fire mote back into the lantern, as it obviously wanted to stay where there was ample fuel.
+She was having trouble getting the fire mote back into the lantern, as it seemed to prefer the hearth with its ample fuel.

 Hyren watched in amusement, while out of the corner of his eye he made sure to observe where Terra was aiming her strikes during their after-breakfast sparring, so he could respond with the appropriate blocks.
-Suddenly she stopped and his attention was drawn back to her.
+She stopped suddenly and he turned to her.

 The girl was doubled over, clutching her stomach, and Hyren’s antennae jerked back in alarm.
 “What’s wrong?” he asked her.